Moazzam Malik (diplomat)

-Malik served as Director-General Africa in the UK Foreign, Commonwealth and Development Office from the date of its creation in September 2020.
-As well as overseeing the Embassy network across Africa, his thematic responsibilities included international finance, conflict, good governance and human rights, and the Commonwealth.
-Malik's resignation became public in March 2022 drawing wide coverage on the state of the merger between the Foreign Office and Department for International Development.
-He commented on the need to reform the UK's approach to international affairs on leaving the FCDO.
+Moazzam Tufail Malik CMG is a former British civil servant and diplomat.

-Malik was previously Director-General for Country Programmes at the UK Department for International Development (October 2019 to September 2020).
-He was the United Kingdom Ambassador to Indonesia, ASEAN and Timor-Leste from October 2014 to July 2019.
+He served as the United Kingdom Ambassador to Indonesia, ASEAN and Timor-Leste from October 2014 to July 2019, and Director-General Africa in the UK Foreign, Commonwealth and Development Office from its creation in September 2020.
+Malik's resignation in March 2022 drew wide coverage on the state of the merger between the Foreign Office and Department for International Development.
+In 2024, Malik published a paper with Lord Mark Sedwill and Tom Fletcher advocating for renewal of the UK's approach to international affairs.

-Malik is an Honorary Fellow at Hertford College, Oxford University and was appointed an Honorary Professor at University College London in February 2023.
-He was made a Companion of the Order of St Michael and St George (CMG) in the 2019 Birthday Honours.
+He currently serves as Chief Executive Office at Save the Children UK; and Chair at the Muslim Charities Forum, an umbrella NGO for faith based charities in the UK.

 Education

 Malik has a BSc Honours in Economics from the London School of Economics.
 He holds a Master's degree from Oxford University, and a Chartered Diploma in Accounting and Finance from the ACCA.
 He studied at Whitmore High School and Lowlands Sixth Form College in Harrow.